wallismu/wallismu/README.md

 - 👋 Hi, I’m Wallis
-- 🌱 I’m a software engineer working remotely from NYC.
-I'm currently learning DevOps.
+- 🌱 I’m a software engineer working remotely from Boston.
+I like learning new tools, writing documentation, and solving problems.

 <!---
 wallismu/wallismu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.